WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-11-29-upgrade-microservice-from-net-5-to-net-6.md

 ## Considering new .NET 6 Features

 .NET 6 put an emphasis on simplifying the structure of the project and files.
 You can change your files to use these features like global usings or top-level statements.
 You can also choose to keep the structure the way it already is.
-Both works just fine.
+Both work just fine.

 ## Limitations in November 2021